Share to: share facebook share twitter share wa share telegram print page

 After hearing Holmes perform the song in August 1967, English rock group the Yardbirds reworked it with a new arrangement.
 It soon became a centerpiece of their tours, several recordings of which have been released, including on Yardbirds '68, produced by guitarist Jimmy Page.

-In 1968 "Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group for their debut album, Led Zeppelin.
+In 1968 "Dazed and Confused", with new lyrics and vocal line, was recorded by Page's new group Led Zeppelin and released on their debut album.
 It became a signature song and concert staple for much of the group's career.
 Holmes attempted to contact Page in the 1980s regarding the songwriting credit, but received no response.
 In 2010, Holmes filed a lawsuit and the matter was settled out of court, with the credit on Led Zeppelin releases being changed to "Jimmy Page, inspired by Jake Holmes".

 Background and composition